Rhythmomachia: The Philosopher's Game

 Some hints if try to solve some puzzles: a simple mathematical connection in Rhythmomachia concerns the starting arrangements of the figures.
 Some of the pieces' ratings follow up a sequence like:

-Can you find out further connections?
+for example in Can you find out further connections?

 Can you compute a list of all possible combinations for winning orders?
 My computer printed out this list of winning orders.